 For a long history of the Psychology Department has traditionally been a 'service' department, providing courses necessary for degrees in other departments and colleges.
 Masters level courses offered in the department in the 1960s were utilized by the College of Education for accreditation in Guidance and Counseling.
 These courses were then used as electives in the new M.S. degree in Rehabilitation Counseling (developed by Drs.
 Robert Kennedy and Jack Caves) in 1970.
 The same courses were used for the M.Ed. degree in Guidance and Counselor Education, which was developed by Dr. Lambert and accredited by NCATE in 1972.
 Additionally, the courses were used for electives in the M.S. degree in psychology (developed by Drs.
 Hotard, Gaudet, & McWhirter) in 1973.
 Both of the Master of Science degrees were approved in about 1975 by the Southern Association of Schools and Colleges.

-In the Fall of 2004, Dr. Theresa Wozencraft joined the faulty as the Department Head.
+In the Fall of 2004, Dr. Theresa Wozencraft stepped up to lead the faulty as the Department Head after Dr. Garrett retired.
 One of the greatest accomplishments during her time as the Department Head was to strongly encourage and foster new teaching and research activities in the department.
 Most notably, during Hurricane Katrina, Dr. Wozencraft lead a willing department in accommodating the needs of students who came to the department from other schools in the New Orleans area.
 While the department continued helping students from the New Orleans area, Dr. Wozencraft lead the department to help our own students and university family who were impacted by Hurricane Rita.

 Since 2015, the graduate program in psychology has shifted from offering both applied and experimental tracks to offering a single Master’s degree in general psychology.
 This new approach combines the best elements of our previous tracks.
 The training philosophy for the current Master’s program in psychology is to provide a strong foundation in psychological science, and to help our graduates become competitive for doctoral study in a variety of disciplines within psychology.